netdata/netdata/collectors/ebpf.plugin/README.md

     range of IPs, or use CIDR values.
 By default, only data for private IP addresses is collected, but this can be changed with the `ips` setting.

-By default, Netdata displays up to 500 dimensions on network connection charts.
-If there are more possible dimensions, they will be bundled into the `other` dimension.
-You can increase the number of shown dimensions by changing the `maximum dimensions` setting.

-The dimensions for the traffic charts are created using the destination IPs of the sockets by default.
-This can be changed setting `resolve hostname ips = yes` and restarting Netdata, after this Netdata will create dimensions using the `hostnames` every time that is possible to resolve IPs to their hostnames.
+The table for the traffic are created using the destination IPs of the sockets by default.
+This can be changed setting `resolve hostname ips = yes`, after this Netdata will create dimensions using the `hostnames` every time that is possible to resolve IPs to their hostnames.

 #### `[service name]`